ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-An-ISIS-IOC.md

 Hopefully, the IOC will start and the 'dbl' command will list all the PVs.

-Finally, before checking the this all into Git, you will need to do the following:
+Finally, before checking the this all into Git, you will need to apply the [finishing touches](IOC-Finishing-Touches):

 * Mark any interesting PVs in the db file and make sure they have unit fields (EGU) and a description (DESC)

 * Add [simulation records](Record-Simulation) and [disable records](Disable-records)

+* Add relevant macros to the `config.xml`.